cardillan/mindcode/doc/syntax/optimizations/ARRAY-OPTIMIZATION.markdown

 # Array Optimization

 The array optimization improves the performance of array operations in several ways.
 Some array optimizations are [dynamic optimizations](../SYNTAX-6-OPTIMIZATIONS.markdown#static-and-dynamic-optimizations) and are only applied when compatible with the optimization goal.
+Many of these array optimizations require target 8.0 or 8.1, as noted in the corresponding sections.

 **Types of arrays**